 Temperature: The body temperature may rise slightly over 38°C after surgery.
 If fever persists after 24 hours, despite drinking liberal amounts of fluid, notify Dr. Brown’s office.

 Bandages: Following your surgery, there will be a thin, clear bandage placed over your incision.
 This is the only bandage that will be used.
-It should be kept dry until your first postoperative visit with Dr. Brown.
+It should be kept dry until your first postoperative visit at our office.
 It is fine to sponge bath, sit in a bath up to your waist and wash your hair in a sink, but showers should be avoided.

-Stitches: Dr. Brown uses dissolvable stitches only and so there are no stitches to be removed.
-Once the initial bandage has been removed by Dr. Brown, it is fine to wash normally over the incision with soap and water.
+Stitches: Dr. Brown and Dr. Somogyi use dissolvable stitches only, so there are no stitches to be removed.
+Once the initial bandage has been removed it is fine to wash normally over the incision with soap and water.
 You can then apply a thin coat of Vitamin E oil or BioOil to the incision once or twice daily.